 Security updates patch operating systems from known vulnerabilities.
 These updates are crucial in order to defend against new viruses and securing holes in the operating system from attacks.
 Select your operating system below to get specific information on setting automatic updates.
 Note: If you're using a CaTS supported computer on campus (contact the Help Desk at (937) 775-4827 if you're not sure), security updates are already installed for you on that computer.

-NEW!
 Macintosh Update Server

 Download the Macintosh Update Server Installation File.
 The new Macintosh update server will result in faster downloading of updates and allow CaTS to test the updates for compatibility with university applications before they are applied to campus computers.

 Hackers are constantly looking for vulnerabilities in Microsoft, Macintosh, Linux, and other operating systems.
 Patches usually safeguard your computer from these vulnerabilities.
 Without patches or security updates, your computer could be compromised on a high-speed connection.

 Do my applications need patches also?